Rare diseases affecting the kidney

 - Genetics Home Reference (NIH) has good concise explanations, quite dry

 The UK management guidelines 2012 from the now-defunct NHS Specialist Services, downloadable at the foot of this page, give an thorough guide to diagnosis and management, though some screening seems over the top and they need updating.
 Useful info in Gene Reviews (NCBI) on Fabry.
 There are UK centres for Fabry Disease in London (Royal Free/UCL, GOSH), Salford, Birmingham (QE and BCH), Cambridge, but probably a need for more, or for a second tier of more local clinicians who are familiar with the condition.

 Fabry is usually cared for by specialists in Metabolic Medicine in the UK.
 Most come from a Chemical Pathology background and don't have inpatient beds.
 The patients have diseases in many systems and local management is essential too.
 Some have significant or end stage renal disease.
-Nephrologists may be key providers and coordinators of care for many. ( Metabolic Medicine curriculum)
+Nephrologists may be key providers and coordinators of care for many.
+They could play a role in conditions too, maybe. ( Metabolic Medicine curriculum)

 Features of some of these summarised in the pdf dowloadable at the foot.